 Soft- or hard-sided

 Consider how you'll be using it (for flying, driving or cruising) and where you'll be storing it.
-Soft-sided suitcases are more lightweight and allow you to cram extra items whereas hard-sided suitcases provide more protection for your belongings but cramming extra items inside or fitting it in a tight space might get tricky.
+Soft-sided suitcases are more lightweight and allow you to cram extra items in, whereas hard-sided suitcases provide more protection for your belongings but cramming extra items inside or fitting it in a tight space might get tricky.

 Look for handles that are firmly riveted to the body of the case.
 These are less likely to have weak points and break.